 Imran Ahmed Khan Niazi was born on October 5th (1952).
 One of five siblings, he was the youngest and only son of Ikramullah Khan Niazi and Shaukat Khanum.

-Hailing from a family of proficient cricketers, and one Sufi Warrior Poet for an ancestor, Shaukat Khanum was a woman who was proud of her heritage.
+Shaukat Khanum was a woman who was proud of her heritage.
+She hailed from a family of proficient cricketers, and one ancestor was a Sufi Warrior Poet.
 Hers was a pride she instilled in her children, along with an iron resolve.
-In February 1985, after a long and agonizing struggle, Shaukat Khanum’s family lost her to cancer.
+In February 1985, after a long and agonising struggle, Shaukat Khanum’s family lost her to cancer.
 She was 63 years old.

 Little did Imran know that the most painful event of his life would pave the way for a hospital that continues to provide hope for millions.
-Today, the cricket legend and Prime Minister of Pakistan is also the founding chairman of Imran Khan Cancer Appeal and Shaukat Khanum Memorial Cancer Hospital.
+Today, Imran Khan is the Prime Minister of Pakistan.
+He is also the founding chairman of Imran Khan Cancer Appeal and Shaukat Khanum Memorial Cancer Hospital.

 Imran Khan the Cricketer

 Though today he’s a politician, Imran Khan, remains most vividly in public memory as a cricketer and the captain who lead the Pakistan team to victory at the 1992 Cricket World Cup.

-There were many distinguished cricketers in Imran Khan’s family, with two of his cousins, Javed Burki and Majid Khan, serving as captains of the Pakistan National Team.
+There were many distinguished cricketers in Imran Khan’s family.
+Two of his cousins, Javed Burki and Majid Khan, served as captains of the Pakistan National Team.
 Imran spent much of his youth playing cricket in Pakistan and England, and continued to play while studying at the University of Oxford.
 After graduating in 1976, Imran Khan became a cricketer full-time and took his permanent place on the Pakistan National team.
-He distinguished himself as an exceptional bowler and all-rounder throughout the 1980s.
-He was named captain of the Pakistan National team in 1982, and went on to achieve his greatest athletic success in 1992 when he led his team to its first world cup title, defeating England in the final.
+He distinguished himself as an exceptional bowler and all-rounder throughout the 1980s and was named captain of the Pakistan National team in 1982.
+Imran went on to achieve his greatest athletic success in 1992 by leading Pakistan to its first world cup title, defeating England in the final.